guyrosillo/finalexam/final-exam/README.md

 ###Part 2 - web1010final.js

 1. Answer the questions in web1010final.js by typing your answers below the questions.
 Please put "Answer: " before each answer.
-(5pts per question)
+(5pts per question, 15 questions)

 2. When finished with both Part 1 and Part 2 of the exam, push your work to your web1010final remote on github, then submit the "Final Exam" assignment on Canvas.